Self

 As is often said, no matter how hard we plan, shit happens.
 It’s how we choose to respond that matters most.

-Often we hear people use the phrase "process of elimination" when people are handling things that are bugging them.
+Often, we hear people use the phrase "process of elimination" when people are handling things that are bugging them.
 I prefer to consider a "process of illumination."

 What is the current situation teaching you?
-What can you learn from it about your self?
+What can you learn from it about yourself?

-To inoculate yourself against damaging stress, look at these moments as opportunities, rather than allow yourself to get swept up in feelings of woe and despair.
+To inoculate yourself against damaging stress, look at these moments as opportunities rather than allow yourself to get swept up in feelings of woe and despair.

-4. Sort our your priorities.
+4. Sort out your priorities.

 Tackle them one at a time in one of these ways:

-• Delegate it - If you need help from another, delegate it (like organizing your office) or partner with another for task assistance.
+Delegate it - If you need help from another, delegate it (like organizing your office) or partner with another for task assistance.